 No relation.

 There's a walk to be done up the hill behind where the views to Bute are, not unsurprisingly, even better.
 That's for another day, it's being wondered how the heck you get over there?
-The AA™ road atlas suggests a 2-hour drive back up and down to the ferry at Inverclyde even though you can just about touch Bute.
+The AA™ road atlas suggests a two-hour drive back up and down to the ferry at Inverclyde even though you can just about touch Bute.

 Not wishing to be overly dramatic, simply head the 15 miles up and back down to Colintraive where ™ will ferry you across from the narrowest, convenient point.
-The hop across takes 5 minutes, costs less than your breakfast did and is less than a lap of an athletics track.
+The hop across takes five minutes, costs less than your breakfast did and is less than a lap of an athletics track.